mvortizr/mvortizr/README.md

 ### Welcome! 👋

 Hi!
-My name is María V. Ortiz and  I'm a Software Engineer and a Machine Learning enthusiast from Venezuela :sparkles: :sparkles:
+My name is María V. Ortiz and  I'm Machine Learning enthusiast and aspiring Data Scientist :sparkles: :sparkles:

 Currently I am studying Computer Engineering and I lead the AI club at my University